 It’s actually much harder to network online; yes, you have more reach, but it also takes longer to form a genuine relationship and get past the spammy messages.

 LinkedIn is a really good place to start when it comes to social media and online networking.
-It might not be the biggest, with 810 million users, compared to Facebook’s 3 billion, but it’s a growing and changing platform that’s specifically business-focused.
+It might not be the biggest, with 930 million users, compared to Facebook’s 3 billion, but it’s a growing and changing platform that’s specifically business-focused.

 Marketing your consulting business: Communicate with purpose